cjherman6/rf_implementation/README.md

 ### One Hot Encoding

-Not only is it important to look at the feature importance through a categorical lense, but you can also find insights by breaking apart certain columns using one hot encoding.
+Not only is it important to look at the feature importance of a category overall, but we can also find insights by breaking apart certain categories and using one hot encoding for each unique value.

 For this section, any feature that had 7 unique values or less, I used pd.get_dummies to see if any specific feature values are predictive of price: